 The International Air Transport Association (IATA) has called on the Kazakhstan government to spend more money to upgrade the country’s airports.
 Airport capacity at Kazakhstan’s main international gateway, Almaty International Airport, “lags well behind the three-fold increase [in traffic] that has occurred since 2004,” when the airport was last upgraded, the association’s director general, Tony Tyler, told delegates Sept.
 13 at an IATA Aviation Day in Astana, Kazakhstan’s political ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Kazakhstan Needs To Improve Airport Infrastructure, Says IATA".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Kazakhstan Needs To Improve Airport Infrastructure, Says IATA".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.